A90 motorway (Greece): History

 In the 1990s, National Road 90, built in the late 1960s, experienced traffic congestion.
 The road began to be rebuilt into a four-lane highway with a median strip.
 The first section was 16 kilometers in length.

 ΕΥΔΕ BOAK (Ειδική Υπηρεσία Δημοσίων Έργων ΒΟΑΚ - Special State Works Service VOAK), was to manage the design and construction of Greek State Works.
 Median strips had dramatically reduced accidents.
-In the section from Linoperama to Giofyros, 1999-2001 deaths number 23, declining in the 2002-2005 period to 2.
+In the section from Linoperama to Giofyros, in 1999-2001, the deaths numbered 23, declining in the 2002-2005 period to 2.

-By 2019 only 51 km were upgraded to 4 lane highway with emergency lane and medial strip, 9 km around Chania, 7 km around Rethymnon and 35 km in the prefecture of Heraklion, from Linoperamata to Hersonissos.
+By 2019, only 51 km were upgraded to 4 lane highway with an emergency lane and medial strip, 9 km around Chania, 7 km around Rethymnon, and 35 km in the prefecture of Heraklion, from Linoperamata to Hersonissos.

-In the widened sections around the cities of Chania, Rethymnon and Heraklion, the upgrading/widening of the road was aimed at addressing traffic loads and was based on the road plan of 1968.
+In the widened sections around the cities of Chania, Rethymnon, and Heraklion, the upgrading/widening of the road was aimed at addressing traffic loads and was based on the road plan of 1968.
 Speed limits do not exceed 90 km/h, with the exception of the Gournes-Hersonissos section, the only section of the road that meets modern standards.

 The Greek Ministry of Infrastructure plans the complete upgrade of the road to a four-lane highway.
 The project has to be done in two phases: Chania-Agios Nikolaos and Kissamos-Chania and Agios Nikolaos-Sitia.

 At the beginning of 2020, two possible scenarios were announced for the financing of the road.
 The first scenario concerns the government receiving revenue from another concession.
 The problem is that creditors need approval because part of that money goes to public debt service.
 In the second scenario, central bank refunds can be used to finance the project, which is being considered at the highest government level.

 Reconstruction of part the road began in 2024.
-The Heraklion - Chania sector was contracted as a 35 year concession in 2025.
+The Heraklion - Chania sector was contracted as a 35-year concession in 2025.